Skip to main content

 11. You can’t control everything.

 Making plans is like throwing dice, it’s the wind that decides where it lands.
 I used to be a BIG sulker when things did not go my way, but I’ve learned to let go fast.
-I noticed that if you don’t leave spilled milk alone, sometimes another cup falls.
+I learned that if you don’t leave spilled milk alone, sometimes another cup falls.

 12. Serve others.